Compulsory education

 In a number of cases, it is possible to claim exemption from regular school attendance and exemption from compulsory enrollment in a school.

-When a child turns 5, he or she must attend school.
+When a child turns 5, they must attend school.
 Sometimes a full school week is still too much for a child.
-Based on article 11a, the child may then stay home 5 hours a week.
-This is allowed until the child is 6 years old.
-No permission is needed.
-However, it must be reported to the director of the school.
+Under Article 11a, the child may stay home for 5 hours a week.
+This is permitted until the child turns 6.
+No permission is required for this.
+However, it must be reported to the school principal.

 Does a child need even more rest?
-Then there is the possibility to request 5 extra hours off.
-This is allowed until the child is 6 years old.
-Permission for this can be requested from the director of the school.
-In total it may not exceed 10 hours per week.
+Then there is the option to request 5 additional hours off.
+This is permitted until the child turns 6.
+Permission for this can be requested from the school principal.
+In total, it may not exceed 10 hours per week.

 • Article 5 under a: The child or young person is unable to attend education for physical or psychological reasons.